zype/zype.github.io/platform_docs/player_rules.md

 ## Setting up Player Rules

-Player rules determine which player gets served to your end user based on device and geolocation.
 If a player rule is not set up for the device or geography that your end user is coming from, she will not be able to view the video.
 Moreover, if a player rule is not set up for the video source where your video is coming from, your video will not be able to be viewed.